 Paul is a researcher and lecturer in the School of Psychology at the University of Adelaide where he teaches learning theory and statistics.
 He has published around 300 papers, reports and book chapters in a range of topics, including: the psychology of gambling, child protection and child welfare and has been a regular advisor to State and Federal Government departments over the last 15 years.
 He has worked in a number of areas of gambling research: population prevalence studies; adolescent gambling; erroneous beliefs about gambling; and, the structural characteristics of gaming machines and how they affect behaviour.
 He has also conducted research and written review papers relating to gambling co-morbidity and gambling harm.

 Dale Fuga is the Chief Operating Officer of the Liquor and Gaming Authority of Manitoba (formerly Manitoba Gaming Control Commission).
-Dale is responsible for all operational units within the Authority including Gaming Integrity, Gaming Compliance and Corporate Services (Finance and Information Technology).
+Dale is responsible for all operational units within the Authority including Licensing and Compliance.

 In addition to serving on the IAGR Board of Trustees, Dale has been an active member of North American Gaming Regulators Association (NAGRA) since 1989 and served as its President on two occasions.
 He served as a Director from 2000 to 2004 and from 2006 to 2008 which included terms as President in 2002/03 and 2006/07.
 Other positions previously held within the organization include Chair of the NAGRA Past Presidents’ Council, Co-Chair of the Internet Gaming Committee, and Chair of the Casino Gaming Committee.
 Dale also served on the Bingo Standards Committee, the Audit Committee, and the Nominating Committee.
 He is also an active participant with the Canadian Association of Gaming Regulatory Agencies (CAGRA).
 Dale has been a speaker and/or session facilitator at many conferences including NAGRA, CAGRA, IAGR, G2E and the Canadian Gaming Summit.

-Dale is a Certified Management Accountant and has a Bachelor of Science degree from the University of Manitoba.
+Dale is a Chartered Professional Accountant/Certified Management Accountant (CPA/CMA) and has a Bachelor of Science degree from the University of Manitoba.

 Dale is a member of the IAGR Board of Trustees, served as Vice President in 2016 and currently serves as President of the Association.